andres20980/kasten-docs/docs/operating.md

 ### Create a Passkey â

 1. Create New Passkey: Click the "Create New Passkey" button
-2. Configure Passkey Details: Passkey Name: Enter a unique name for the passkey Passkey Type: Select from AWS Key Management Service, HashiCorp Vault, or Passphrase
+2. Configure Passkey Details: Passkey Name: Enter a unique name for the passkey Passkey Type: Select from AWS Key Management Service, HashiCorp Vault, Azure Key Vault, or Passphrase

 - Passkey Name: Enter a unique name for the passkey
-- Passkey Type: Select from AWS Key Management Service, HashiCorp Vault, or Passphrase
+- Passkey Type: Select from AWS Key Management Service, HashiCorp Vault, Azure Key Vault, or Passphrase

 #### Passphrase Configuration â